Human auditory ecology: Developmental aspects

 In addition, many animal species communicate with auditory signals, and two groups have received particular attention in studies of children's perceptual sensitivities: primates, our closest phylogenetic relatives, and birds, some of which produce complex, acoustically rich vocalizations.
 Research has shown that from birth to about 3–4 months, infants do not exhibit selective processing for human speech over non-human primate vocalizations, although they maintain preferences for biological over artificial sounds.
 By 4–6 months, experience sharpens preferences toward speech, with neural responses diverging for human and primate vocalizations.
 Infants also show sensitivity to bird songs, with preferences for low-frequency seabird calls over higher-frequency garden bird songs, a pattern observed across different cultural contexts and possibly reflecting universal predispositions modulated by local exposure.
-Moreover, comparisons betweem bird song and speech suggest that infants prefer naturally produced sounds, human or non-human, over temporally distorted speech.
+Moreover, comparisons between bird song and speech suggest that infants prefer naturally produced sounds, human or non-human, over temporally distorted speech.

 These results suggest that the perception of natural sounds may indeed be efficient early on in human development, and pave the way for further studies of this hypothesis involving a much greater variety of natural sounds and soundscapes.
 Indeed, determining whether children can discriminate between natural sounds, may reveal critical periods for tuning to environmental auditory features, analogous to those proposed for speech and music perception.